ewanc26/website-template/README.md

 - `PUBLIC_LASTFM_USERNAME`: Required for the Now Playing (Last.fm) feature in `src/lib/components/profile/Status.svelte`.
 - `PUBLIC_ACTIVITYPUB_USER=@user@server.tld`: Enables ActivityPub compatibility for improved content sharing and discoverability.

+#### Embed Images

+While the `./static/embed/` directory is currently empty, it is intended for social media embed images.
+By default, the system will look for `blog.png` or `main.png` within this directory.
+For optimal display, these images should have dimensions of 630x1200 pixels.

 ## Usage

 ### Development